A Melbourne Photo Essay Was Last Updated On February 26th, 2024.

 When I decided to become an au pair in Australia, I began to heavily research the country.
-At first I had hoped to live in Brisbane, because the sunshine and easy East Coast travel options.
+At first, I had hoped to live in Brisbane because of the sunshine and easy East Coast travel options.
 Then I learned about Melbourne.

 I love Melbourne so much and wanted to share with you my Melbourne photo essay.

 A Melbourne Photo Essay

 We were allowed to go swimming, but the water was way too cold.
 Instead of trying to brave the cold, I decided to walk around the trails up top, and I was absolutely mesmerized at this spot.
 Who knew that water could be so blue?!

 I’m going to be completely honest with you.
 I enjoyed Melbourne’s public transit system.
 To use, you simply buy a myki card, which can be used on trains, buses, and trams.

 The stations in the city had character, and I liked seeing the different stations.
 The Flinders street station opened on September 12th, 1854, and was the very first railway station in any city in Australia.
 By 1926, it was the busiest in the world.